-- 1.1.
-This is the Statement of Investment Principles prepared by the Trustees and relates to the defined contribution (DC) benefits provided through the Professional Footballers Pension Scheme (2011 Section) ("the Scheme").
-This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; and - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010. - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2.
-In preparing this statement the Trustees have consulted the Premier League and Football League (as representatives of the Employer Clubs), and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultant.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority for a range of investment business activities. - 1.3.
-The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - 1.4.
-The investment powers of the Trustees are set out in Clause 16 of the Definitive Trust Deed & Rules, dated 18 September 2015.
+- This is the Statement of Investment Principles prepared by the Trustees and relates to the defined contribution (DC) benefits provided through the Professional Footballers Pension Scheme ("the Scheme").
+For the avoidance of doubt, the DC benefits provided through the Scheme are also known as the "2011 Section" and the "Income Section".
+This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; and - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010. - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018. - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - The Occupational Pension Schemes (Administration, Investment, Charges and Governance) and Pensions Dashboards (Amendment) Regulations 2023. - In preparing this statement the Trustees have consulted the Premier League and Football League (as 1.2. representatives of the Employer Clubs), and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultant.
+Barnett Waddingham is authorised and regulated by the Financial Conduct Authority for a range of investment business activities. - The Trustees will review this statement at least every three years or if there is a significant change in any of 1.3. the areas covered by the statement. - The investment powers of the Trustees are set out in Clause 16 of the Definitive Trust Deed & Rules, dated 18 September 2015.
 This statement is consistent with those powers.

-2. Choosing investments
+Choosing investments 2.

 - 2.1.
 The Trustees carefully consider their Investment Objectives, shown in Appendix 1, when designing the range of investment options to offer to its members.
-The Trustees also acknowledge that members will have different attitudes to risk and different aims for accessing their retirement savings and therefore, whilst seeking good member outcomes net of fees, it also considers the level of risk that is appropriate based on the anticipated needs of the membership profile of the Scheme. - 2.2.
+The Trustees also acknowledge that members will have different attitudes to risk and different aims for accessing their retirement savings - and therefore, whilst seeking good member outcomes net of fees, it also considers the level of risk that is appropriate based on the anticipated needs of the membership profile of the Scheme. - 2.2.
 The Trustees' policy is to offer a default investment arrangement suitable for the Scheme's membership profile.
 Details of these are given in Appendix 1.
 In doing so, the Trustees consider the advice of their professional advisers, whom they consider to be suitably qualified and experienced for this role. - 2.3.
 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
 The Scheme's investment managers are detailed in Appendix 1 to this Statement.
-The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.4.
-The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
+The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
 This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
 The Trustees will also consult the Premier League and Football League (as representatives of the Employer Clubs) before amending the investment strategy.